chernikovmaksim/DS_portfolio_Yandex_Praktikum/README.md

 IDE: Jupyter Notebook<br>
 Libraries: Numpy, Pandas, Matplotlib, Seaborn, PostgreSQL, Scikit learn, LightGBM, Catboost, Keras, PyTorch, Pymystem3, Collections<br>

 *Tips: If you want to run this code localy, I would recomend you to install Anaconda and use Jupyter Notebook with it's basic libraries: Numpy , Pandas , SciPy , Scikit learn , Matplotlib , Seaborn.
 Libraries may vary depending on the projects.
-By the way, Yandex prohibits uploading source datasets and full project descriptions, so you won't see them here (Non-disclosure agreement).*
+By the way, Yandex prohibits uploading source datasets and full project descriptions, so you won't see them here (non-disclosure agreement).*

 ## Projects